emir-sator/eCourses/README.md

          •	Reporting

+Notes:

+Before starting the application, you need to type "update-database" in Package Manager Console and press enter.
+After that, database will be created with test data.
+Then, you need to set up startup projects property to multiple startup projects so you can properly test applications.
+You will achieve that by right-clicking on solution properties -> Set Startup Projects... -> choose the multiple startup projects, and from the list of projects in solution, change Action from "None" to "Start" for the eCourses.WebAPI, eCourses.Mobile.UWP and eCourses.WinUI projects.

-Notes: Functionalities like searching and buying courses, and watching video lessons of participants are related only to the mobile application, while functionalities such as reporting by the administrator, viewing and managing data by the administrator or creating courses by the instructor would be done exclusively over the desktop applications.
+Functionalities like searching and buying courses, and watching video lessons of participants are related only to the mobile application, while functionalities such as reporting by the administrator, viewing and managing data by the administrator or creating courses by the instructor would be done exclusively over the desktop applications.

 Tools and technologies that I used to create applications are: